khunspoonzi/pyob/README.md

 # <CountrySet: 2 [<Country: North Korea>, <Country: South Korea>]>
 ```

-As can be inferred in the above example, `Country.Set()` creates an empty `Country` object set to which `Country` instances or other `Country` object sets can be added.
+As can be inferred in the above example, `Country.Set()` creates an empty `Country` object set to which `Country` instances, iterables, or other `Country` object sets can be added.

 The behavior of object sets is list-like in that they can contain more than one reference to the same object: